LiveHelperChat/doc/docs/chat/bbcode.md

 > `[html]your custom html goes here[/html]`

+Operators require this permission to use this bbcode

+`lhchat`,`htmlbbcodeenabled`

 Change font size.
 Font size can be to whatever value you want actually.

 > `[fs12]Font size 12[/fs]`